Nick Pratto Player Props: Royals vs. Nationals

 Nick Pratto At The Plate

-- Pratto is hitting .289 with six doubles, two home runs and 12 walks.
+- Pratto has six doubles, two home runs and 13 walks while batting .277.

-- In 59.3% of his 27 games this season, Pratto has picked up at least one hit.
-He's also had eight multi-hit games.

-- He has gone deep in two of 27 games played this year, and in 1.9% of his plate appearances.
+- He has hit a long ball in two of 28 games played this season, and in 1.8% of his plate appearances.

-- Pratto has picked up an RBI in six games this season (22.2%), with more than one RBI in five of those games (18.5%).
+- Pratto has driven home a run in six games this season (21.4%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in eight of 27 games this year, and more than once 3 times.
+- He has scored in nine games this season (32.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.